-Has your dog diagnosed with any bone or joint disease?
+Has your dog been diagnosed with any bone or joint disease?
 If yes, you should seriously consider that.
 Comfortable dog beds are the best ones in that case.
 If you’re not sure which one is comfortable, look for orthopedic dog beds.

 You Didn’t Consider Your Dog’s Chewing Habit.

 Some dogs are tough chewers.
-Whether it’s bowls, beds, or toys, chewers don’t spare anything.
+Whether bowls, beds, or toys, chewers don’t spare anything.
 If you somehow don’t get an indestructible or chew-proof dog bed, you will have to buy a new bed in no time.